 To keep your frozen food well frozen, you should maintain a freezer temperature of 0 degrees Fahrenheit or lower.
 Some freezers will have thermometers built-in, so that you can check the temperature.
 If your freezer doesn’t have a thermometer, the Institute of Agriculture and Natural Resources at the University of Nebraska suggests this easy hack: If you have ice cream in your freezer, pull it out and take a look at its texture.
 If your freezer is at the right temperature, it should be rock-hard.
 If your ice cream is soft and easily scooped, your freezer isn’t cold enough.

 Meat that is frozen at a consistent temperature of 0 degrees or lower will stay safe to eat indefinitely, according to FoodSafety.gov.
-However, there’s a major difference between “safe to eat” and “good to eat.”
-Some types of meat will stay good — that is, tasty and moist — for longer than others.
+Daryl Minch, Family & Food Sciences Educator at Rutgers Cooperative Extension, tells Bustle that frozen meat and poultry should be used within one year or less for the best quality.
+"It will remain safe as long as frozen, but may not taste good."
+And some types of meat will stay good — that is, tasty and moist — for longer than others.
 Here’s the breakdown:

 Meat (Beef, Pork, Lamb, etc.)